MamaBear-1012/songs-between-us/README.md

   <tr>
     <td style="padding:20px 24px; vertical-align:middle; width:60%;">

-      🌿 **songs-between-us**
+      🌿 <strong>songs-between-us</strong>

-      A weekly album letter exchange by Lana & Kayla
+      <p>A weekly album letter exchange by Lana & Kayla</p>

-      A mother–daughter project told through music — one album at a time.
+      <p>A mother–daughter project told through music — one album at a time.</p>

-      Each week, we pick an album for the other to listen to.
+      <p>Each week, we pick an album for the other to listen to.<br>
-      Then we write a letter about why it matters, what it reminds us of, or what we hope the other person hears in it.
+      Then we write a letter about why it matters, what it reminds us of, or what we hope the other person hears in it.</p>

-      This repository is our shared archive — a little musical time capsule we’re building together.
+      <p>This repository is our shared archive — a little musical time capsule we’re building together.</p>

-      ## Kayla & Lana 💛
+      <h2>Kayla & Lana 💛</h2>

     </td>

     <td style="padding:20px; vertical-align:middle; text-align:center; width:40%; border-left:1px solid #e1e4e8;">

       <img src="IMG_3133.jpg" alt="Kayla & Lana" width="260" style="border-radius:12px;" />